JWebUnit Quickstart

 This quickstart contains sample code and guidance to get you started with JWebUnit.
 To see all of the methods available, consult the Javadocs - particularly the WebTestCase class for full documentation.

-Creating a TestCase
+Creating a JUnit 4 TestCase

 setBaseUrl("http://localhost:8080/test");